Sue: Snakedance… Sounds a bit rude to me.

 Sue: (As the Doctor) You smell different, too.
 I can breathe through my nose for the first time in years.

-Elsewhere, Tegan is having a bad dream.
+Elsewhere on the TARDIS, Tegan is having a bad dream.

 Sue: Why is Tegan sleeping in Nyssa’s bedroom?
 Is there something I should know?